PaulKinlan/paul.kinlan.me/content/2017-04-07-css-vars-issues-with-background.markdown

 ---
+date: 2017-04-07 13:20:31+00:00
+description: This little doozey hit me, so I'm documenting incase anyone else has the same issue
 slug: css-vars-issues-with-background
-date: 2017-04-07T13:20:31.000Z
+summary: I encountered a styling issue with CSS variables and button backgrounds while creating a custom element.
+Setting a button's `background-color` to a CSS variable, even with values like `initial` or `inherit`, overrides the default button styling in Chrome.
+A workaround involves getting the computed default background color, assigning it to the CSS variable, and then applying it back to the button's style.
+tags:
+- css
+- variables
+- custom elements
+- web components
+- styling
+- buttons
+- shadow dom
+- chrome
+- browser compatibility
+- workaround
-title: "Issue with css variables and button background styling"
+title: Issue with css variables and button background styling
-description: "This little doozey hit me, so I'm documenting incase anyone else has the same issue"

 ---

 I've been creating a `<share-button>` [custom